 Add the chicken.
 Stir-fry until well saturated with sauce.

 Add 1/2 can evaporate milk, plus the lime leaves (if using).
 Stir and reduce heat to medium-low.
-Simmer chicken 5-6 minutes.
+Simmer chicken 5 to 6 minutes.

-Add 1/3 to 1/2 can coconut milk, plus the green vegetables (except basil) and continue simmering another 3-4 minute.
+Add 1/3 to 1/2 can coconut milk, plus the green vegetables (except basil) and continue simmering another 3 to 4 minute.

-Add the cherry tomatoes and simmer 2-3 more minutes.
+Add the cherry tomatoes and simmer 2 to 3 more minutes.
 Avoid over-cooking - you want the tomatoes to keep their shape and the green vegetables to retain some of their crispness.